 b) Family or spousal H-4’s are usually extended at the same time as the H-1B visa.
 Make sure to submit the H-1B and dependent H-4 applications together in one package.

-c) Although Academic Employment Services monitors extensions, you should keep track of your visa status and take note of when your status will end.
+c) Although Risk Management monitors extensions, you should keep track of your visa status and take note of when your status will end.

 d) Petition extensions should be requested, at minimum, six (6) months before your current status expiration date.
-Below are guidelines for the timing of extension requests, but please consult with Academic Employment Services as soon as you know that your H-1B visa status requires an extension renewal.
-All extension requests must be submitted to Academic Employment Services.
+Below are guidelines for the timing of extension requests, but please consult with Risk Management as soon as you know that your H-1B visa status requires an extension renewal.
+All extension requests must be submitted to Risk Management.

 Reminder: The candidate is NOT eligible to perform any services for the University, including volunteering, until USCIS approves the employment-based nonimmigrant petition or work authorization (H-1B, for example), although there are some exceptions that apply to extension petitions for nonimmigrant classifications.